 4.5.
 Runtime view.
-The two main scenarios of ERC creation and ERC examination are described with sequence diagrams in Figure 4 and Figure 5 respectively.
+The two main scenarios of ERC creation and ERC examination are described with sequence diagrams in Figure 4 and Figure 5, respectively.
 In the ERC creation sequence, the author creates an ERC from their workspace of data, code, and documentation.
 The author can provide these resources as a direct upload, but a more comfortable process is loading the files from a collaboration platform, e.g., from a public share created at a cloud file storage provider.
-After the files are available, the o2r-meta tool tries to extract metadata from the available files, so the user must not fill out all fields manually.
+After the files are available, the o2r-meta tool tries to extract metadata from the available files, so the user does not have to fill out all fields manually.
 In the same step, the metadata is translated into multiple file formats, broker metadata, and saved so that exported ERCs are more likely to include metadata understood by other services, such as archives.
-The ERC is now a non-public candidate compendium, until the the users has checked and possible updated metadata, which triggers a metadata validation, i.e., if all mandatory fields are provided, and possible a further brokering.
+The ERC is now a non-public candidate compendium, until the the users has checked and possibly updated metadata, which triggers a metadata validation, i.e., if all mandatory fields are provided, and possible a further brokering.
 Then the compendium is saved.
 If users want to provide access to a candidate compendium, they can also create a public link that gives read-only access and allows execution (option not included in diagram).
 Next, a user can start jobs for a published compendium, i.e., execute the workflow.
 Part of the job execution is to automatically create missing configuration files, i.e., the erc.yml, and the runtime environment manifest and image.
 This relies on the containerit tool and the execution infrastructure.
+The primary means to create a complete manifest is executing the whole workflow.
+Alternatively, containerit also detects existing computing environment information that is stored in the provided workspace, namely a sessionInfo object for R saved in a file sessionInfo.Rda.
 As the last step of a successful job, the runtime environment image is exported into the ERC.
-If configuration file and runtime environment are already present, their generation is skipped.
+If configuration file and runtime environment are already present, the step for generating them is skipped.
 Finally, the user starts a shipment, i.e., a deposition of the ERC to a data repository.
 For this step, the ERC is packaged as a Bag.
-To be able to check the correct upload at the repository, the publishing of the shipment is an extra action by the user.
+To allow the user to check that the ERC is correctly uploaded to the repository before publication, the use must take an extra action to publish the shipment.